spesmilo/electrum-protocol/docs/protocol-methods.rst

   * *block_height*

-    The height of the block the transaction was confirmed in.
+    The height of the block the transaction was confirmed in, an integer.

   * *block_hash*